Canary-Prism/GarbageCDN/README.md

-# GifGifts
+# GarbageCDN
 List of gifs for various purposes :3
+also has other things :p